 Written by Peter Fuller (curator of the Vincent Price Legacy UK) and film archivist Jenny Hammerton (Silver Screen Suppers), Supper with the Stars features 52 recipes from the kitchens of Vincent’s most famous co-stars paired with some fantastic dishes of his own.

-A must-have for film fans and foodies alike, Supper with the Stars will be published in a special limited edition hardback (only 250 copies printed in the UK) with pre-sales starting in mid-September.
+A must-have for film fans and foodies alike, Supper with the Stars will be published in a special limited edition hardback (only 250 copies printed in the UK) with pre-sales starting soon.
 However, if you attend the event – you will be first in line.

-I will be announcing full details on how to order the book in the next few days.
+I will be announcing full details on how to order the book very soon.
 Please do not order the book if you are not attending the event (especially if you are outside of the UK) as we will have a special link to do just that.

 52 recipes from the kitchens of Vincent Price’s Co*Stars paired with 52 recipes selected from his iconic cookbooks